wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

 - Then go to Visual Studio (VS) Code and sign-out.
 - Make sure you IDE is the latest version.

 Failure to do so may lead you down the same nightmarish path I experienced last weekend.

-## Visual Studio ENterprise / Professional
+## Visual Studio Enterprise / Professional

 >
 > A special **thank you** to my copilot, [Martin Lacey](https://wsbctechnicalblog.github.io/pages/authors.html)], who completed the setup first, giving us the dos and do nots, as well as the screenshots.